 Knowing how to wash your towels goes beyond the standard wash-and-dry tips listed above.
 That’s because some fabrics and types of towels have more specific needs for care and storage.

-Turkish Cotton Towels
+Turkish and Organic Cotton Towels

 Waffle Weave Towels

-To dry a hooded baby towel, tumble dry on a low or medium dryer setting using wool dryer balls to keep your baby’s towel extra fluffy and comfy.
-You can learn more about hooded baby towels in our What is a Hooded Baby Towels guide.
+To dry a hooded baby towel, tumble dry on a low or medium dryer setting using wool dryer balls to keep your baby’s towel extra fluffy and soft.

 Washcloths and Hand Towels

-Washcloths and hand towels should be washed more frequently — generally after a single use for wash cloths and daily for hand towels.
+Washcloths and hand towels should be washed more frequently — generally after a single use for washcloths and daily for hand towels.
 Due to their smaller size, they dry quickly, so plan your drying cycles accordingly.

 Let the Luxurious Feeling Last

 Selecting the right towels can make all the difference in what your daily bathing ritual will be like.
-The towels, towels, washcloths and other bath items you’ll find at Parachute will elevate your everyday bathing time into a spa experience.
+The towels, robes, washcloths and other bath items you’ll find at Parachute will elevate your everyday bathing time into a spa experience.

 Our wide, attractive assortment of super-soft, high-quality bath linens are incredibly absorbent and designed to envelop you in luxury.
-By properly washing, drying and storing them, you can enjoy both the look and the luxurious feel of these beautiful bath linens for years to come.
+By properly washing, drying and storing them, you can enjoy both the look and the luxurious feel of your beautiful bath linens for years to come.

 For more wash and care information about your household products, check out the other Parachute laundry and care guides: